stevavoliajvar/stop_cloudflare/cloudflare_users/README.md

 # Cloudflare users

-## You are helping corporate censorship and mass surveilance.
+## You are helping corporate censorship and mass surveillance.
 ## Shame on you.